 - Any objects that might be in the colon

-It may also be used to find the cause of unexplained, long-term (chronic) diarrhea or bleeding in the GI tract (gastrointestinal tract).
+It may also be used to find the cause of unexplained, long-term (chronic) diarrhea or bleeding in the GI (gastrointestinal) tract.
 It can also be used to check the colon after cancer treatment.

-Colonoscopy may be used when other tests (such as a barium enema, CT colography, or sigmoidoscopy) show the need for more testing.
+Colonoscopy may be used when other tests (such as a barium enema, CT colography, tests for blood in stool, stool DNA tests, or sigmoidoscopy) show the need for more testing.

 Your healthcare provider may have other reasons to recommend a colonoscopy.